RonT23/WSN/README.md

     python3 manage.py startapp wsn_app
 ```

+### Configure the Django application

 Open the script `/wsn/wsn/settings.py` from your Django project and copy the `SECRET_KEY`.
 This key, uniquely defines your Django project and you don't want to lose it!
 Now replace your `/wsn/wsn/settings.py` with the `/wsn/wsn/settings.py` from the repository.
 Then paste your secret key to the respective variable within `settings.py`.
-Furthermore add the email you want to use on this application.
+Next add the email you want to use on this application.
 If your email does not have an app-password related to it then go to (https://support.google.com/mail/answer/185833?hl=en&fbclid=IwAR2kghBuaYLmnfkneKjONkA4fOxg_3Zi9ae8fEc9nNxUGgIpbK3S-OPkjBw) and get one for free!
+You can find the variable associated with the email and password by looking the related comments we provide.

 Replace the `/wsn/wsn_app/models.py` of your Django project with the `/wsn/wsn_app/models.py` from the repository.
-Navigate to your project root directory `/wsn/` to perform the migration of models.
+Next navigate to your project root directory `/wsn/` to perform the migration of these models in order to configure them.

 ```
     python3 manage.py makemigrations
     python3 manage.py migrate
 ```

 Replace the `/wsn/wsn/urls.py` of your Django project with the `/wsn/wsn/urls.py` from the repository.

 Replace the `/wsn/wsn_app/admin.py` of your Django project with the `/wsn/wsn_app/admin.py` from the repository.
 In the `admin.py` add your own server root directory in the `ROOT` global variable.
 Copy the `/pywsn/wsn_api.py` from the repository and paste it in the `/wsn/wsn_app` directory.